2006 Israeli legislative election: Party leadership and list selections

-Sharon, as founder of Kadima and incumbent Prime Minister, was universally expected to lead the new party into the March 2006 election.
+Sharon, as founder of Kadima and incumbent prime minister, was universally expected to lead the new party into the March 2006 election.
 However, on 4 January 2006, Sharon suffered a haemorrhagic stroke, leaving him in a coma.
 On 31 January 2006, Kadima submitted its list of candidates, with Sharon excluded from the list due to his inability to sign the necessary documents to be a candidate.
-Ehud Olmert who had become Acting Prime Minister and acting chairman of Kadima when Sharon became incapacitated, now officially became the new party's candidate for Prime Minister.
+Ehud Olmert who had become Acting Prime Minister and acting chairman of Kadima when Sharon became incapacitated, now officially became the new party's candidate for prime minister.
 Peres was placed second on Labor's list of candidates.
 Foreign Minister Tzipi Livni was placed third on the Kadima list, with the understanding that she would be the senior Vice Premier if Kadima formed the next government.

 In the Shinui primaries, Tel Aviv council member Ron Levintal defeated Avraham Poraz for the number 2 spot.
 Poraz, a close ally of party leader Yosef Lapid, subsequently resigned from Shinui, as did most Shinui Knesset members, forming a breakaway party called Hetz (ha-Miflaga ha-Hilonit Tzionit or 'the Secular Zionist Party').
 Lapid resigned as party leader on 25 January 2006, and Leventhal was subsequently elected the new party leader.
 Neither Shinui nor Hetz received sufficient votes to win any seats in the 17th Knesset.
 Shinui had won 15 seats in the 2003 election and was the third largest party in the 16th Knesset.

 On 30 January 2006 the right-wing National Union (Halchud HaLeumi), a coalition of three small parties (Moledet, Tkuma, Tzionut Datit Leumit Mitchadeshet), submitted a joint list with the National Religious Party.
-The merged list is headed by Binyamin Elon.
-The largely Russian immigrant Israel Beytenu (Israel Is Our Home) party has separated from National Union and is running a separate list.
+The merged list was headed by Binyamin Elon.
+The largely Russian immigrant Israel Beytenu (Israel Is Our Home) party separated from National Union and ran on a separate list.

 This separation occurred following polls that predicted that, when running separately, these two major rightist blocs would receive between 20 and 25 seats (in the previous elections, they had received only 7), and it turned out to be true: the National Union bloc received 9 seats and Israel Beytenu received 11.

 Likud selected Netanyahu as its leader, over then-Defense Minister Silvan Shalom.
 At Netanyahu's insistence, Shalom and the other remaining Likud ministers resigned from the Olmert-led government in January 2006.

 Polls conducted from January through March showed Kadima still enjoying a substantial lead, though somewhat reduced from polls taken under Sharon's leadership.